 Every Christian is a mixture of righteousness and unrighteousness, which is why when two or more Christians gather, there is an intentional desire to share both sides of their lives–good and bad–so restoration can happen.

-If your whole self is not revealed to those with whom you do life in your local church, you may not be in a fully-functional New Testament church.
+If you do not reveal your whole self to those with whom you do life in your local church, you may not be in a fully-functional New Testament church.
 Hidden lives hinder the local body from being a fully-functional New Testament church.

 In the last chapter, I asked why you attended your local church?
 In this chapter, the question is about the messiness of your local church.
 I am not talking about exalting your mess.
 Sin-centered, sin-hunting gloating does not honor the Lord.
 Being humbly transparent about your real self does.
 You and your friends are not perfect.
 I’m talking about stating the obvious by being honest in a community.